VitalyRomanov/nhkv/README.md

 ## Alternatives

-no_hassle_kv is closely related to libraries such as
+NHKV is closely related to libraries such as
 1. Shelve - has non-zero probability of key collision
 2. Sqlitedict - slower reads
 3. Chest - does not scale as much